thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+5/10/20 - Version 9.0 of the dataset has been released.
+It can be found in: https://doi.org/10.5281/zenodo.3723939.
+This incorporates all the dailies until 5/9 and version 8.0 of the dataset.
+Dailies have been added for 5/7, 5/8, and 5/9 in the dailies folder.
+We made it to 283 Million tweets in this version of the dataset.

 5/06/20 - Daily data (under the /dailies/ folder) has been added for 5/5 and 5/6, note that some tweets will bleed into the following day due to different timezones captured.

 5/05/20 - Daily data (under the /dailies/ folder) has been added for 5/3 and 5/4, note that some tweets will bleed into the following day due to different timezones captured.

-5/03/20 - Version 8.0 of the dataset has been released.
-It can be found in: https://doi.org/10.5281/zenodo.3766929.
-This incorporates all the dailies until 5/2 and version 7.0 of the dataset.
-Dailies have been added for 5/2, 5/1, and 4/30 in the dailies folder.
-We made it to 255 Million tweets in this version of the dataset.

-4/30/20 - Daily data (under the /dailies/ folder) has been added for 4/28 and 4/29, note that some tweets will bleed into the following day due to different timezones captured.

-4/28/20 - Daily data (under the /dailies/ folder) has been added for 4/26 and 4/27, note that some tweets will bleed into the following day due to different timezones captured.

-4/26/20 - Version 7.0 of the dataset has been released.
-It can be found in: https://doi.org/10.5281/zenodo.3766929.
-This incorporates all the dailies until 4/25 and version 6.0 of the dataset.
-Dailies have been added for 4/23, 4/24, and 4/25 in the dailies folder.
-We made it to 230 Million tweets in this version of the dataset.

-4/23/20 - Daily data (under the /dailies/ folder) has been added for 4/21 and 4/22, note that some tweets will bleed into the following day due to different timezones captured.

-4/21/20 - Daily data (under the /dailies/ folder) has been added for 4/19 and 4/20, note that some tweets will bleed into the following day due to different timezones captured.

-4/19/20 - Version 6.0 of the dataset has been released.
-It can be found in: https://zenodo.org/record/3757272.
-This incorporates all the dailies until 4/18 and version 5.0 of the dataset.
-Dailies have been added for 4/16, 4/17, and 4/18 in the dailies folder.
-We made it to 205 Million tweets in this version of the dataset.
-We adjusted the name to match our pre-print for the manuscript about the dataset.
-This will also allow us to not change the name of the dataset with each version.

-4/16/20 - Daily data (under the /dailies/ folder) has been added for 4/14 and 4/15, note that some tweets will bleed into the following day due to different timezones captured.

 # Covid-19 Twitter chatter dataset for scientific use